-Novice Benchmark Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
+Interpersonal Reading/Writing I can communicate in spontaneous spoken, written or signed conversations on both very familiar and everyday topics, using a variety of practiced or memorized words, phrases, simple sentences and questions.
 This is my goal.
-I can do this with help.
-I can do this consistently.
-I have provided evidence to demonstrate this.
-How can I exchange information and ideas in conversations?
-I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time.
-Examples I can I can exchange information with an e-Pal about what I do for fun.
+I can do this with help. can do this consistently.
+I have provided evidence to demonstrate this. - How can I exchange information and ideas in conversations?
+I can request and provide information by asking and answering practiced and some original questions on familiar and everyday topics, using simple sentences most of the time. \ / Examples I can exchange information about my cold symptoms in a letter to my doctor.
+I can exchange information with an e-Pal about what I do for fun.
 I can exchange texts with a friend about local music venues.
 I can respond to an email about a sporting event I attended.
 I can write a response to an e-card greeting.
 I can exchange information about the latest video game in an online chat.
 How can I meet my needs in conversations?
-I can interact with others to meet my basic needs related to routine everyday activities, using simple sentences and questions most of of the time.
-Examples I can I can interact online to ask and answer questions about a homework assignment.
+Tow can timeet my needs in conversations. , I can interact with others to meet my basic needs related to routine everyday activities, using / / simple sentences and questions most of the time.
+Examples I can interact with my doctor when he asks me simple health questions in an email.
+I can interact online to ask and answer questions about a homework assignment.
 I can make plans for a picnic with others via text messages.
 I can text my friend to bring me something from a restaurant and answers my friend's questions.
 I can exchange messages to set up the steps for an experiment or project.
-I can exchange information with a doctor's office to prepare for an upcoming appointment.
+1

 How can I express and react to preferences and opinions in conversations?

-I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic.
-Examples I can I can craft a response to a blog post about movie recommendations.
+I can express, ask about, and react to preferences, feelings or opinions on familiar topics, using simple sentences most of the time and asking questions to keep the conversation on topic. / Examples I can exchange preferences about where to eat with a friend over text.
+I can craft a response to a blog post about movie recommendations.
 I can ask and react to a friend's post on a social media site.
 I can exchange preferences of things to do with visitors on a shared Wiki.
 I can add my comments to those of others about something I read on a forum about sports.
 I can exchange preferences about video games on a gaming site.